microsoft/genaiscript/docs/vscode.md

 ## Copilot Chat integration

+GPTools is exposed as the `@gptools` agent in Copilot Chat

+### Chat REPL

+When invoking the @gptools agent without a subcommand, the agent will aggregate the conversation into a gptool script and execute it.
+This is a great way to explore the capabilities of GPTools and interactively create a new gptool script.

+### Tools as slash commands

-GPTools is exposed as the `@gptools` agent in Copilot Chat, each `gptool` is exposed as a slash command using the tool id, e.g. the file name.
+Each `gptool` is exposed as a sub command using the tool id, e.g. the file name.

 > [!IMPORTANT]
 > Copilot Chat is currently a proposed API and requires Visual Studio Code Insiders.

 For example, to run the `front-matter` tool on the current file, type in the Copilot chat: